kiddiRU/Verk1_H1/designDocument/sketch.md

 - Teams can switch from clubs
 - Need password to login
 - The Club Name will be printed in its color
--
+- Organizer can cancel a tournament

 ## NON-Functional
 ### A
-- Menus should have a "back" option when appropriate
 - The system should not crash due to invalid data
 - The players personal data should not be visible to the spectator
 - Only the team captain can modify the team